twisted/twisted/docs/development/compatibility-policy.rst

 Classes are deprecated by raising a warning when they are access from within their module, using the :py:func:`deprecatedModuleAttribute <twisted.python.deprecate.deprecatedModuleAttribute>` helper.

+This can trigger the warnings at important time.

 .. code-block:: python

     class SSLContextFactory: